Print PDF

 Minimal Work Experience

-Must have at least two years equivalent (≥ 4000 hours) of recent – within five years – Level 2B special care nursery and/or Level 3 or Level 4* Neonatal Intensive Care Unit (NICU) experience (see descriptions below).
-A Level 3 or Level 4 NICU work environment is preferred for the Lead Instructor.
+Must have at least two years equivalent (≥ 4000 hours) of recent – within five years – Level II special care nursery and/or Level III or Level IV* Neonatal Intensive Care Unit (NICU) experience (see descriptions below).
+A Level III or Level IV NICU work environment is preferred for the Lead Instructor.

 Knowledge and Expertise